The Evolution of Our Success

 His many awards in science communication include: The American Chemical Society Award for Public Service and the Public Welfare Medal from the National Academy of Sciences.
 In 2015 he was elected a fellow of the American Physical Society.

 For more than 10 years, Sarah Chase has worked with executive teams in the United States, Europe, and Asia to translate high-level corporate visions into actionable plans.
 Whether raising 8 figures, executing a press conference at Dallas Cowboy’s Stadium, writing a last minute speech in a private jet somewhere over Iowa, managing a DARPA proposal, or running up 5th Avenue with a film crew, Sarah has steadily grown companies and helped them improve their face to the world.
 Today, she is honored to serve as the Chief Operating Officer for the Alda Communication Training Company, helping world-renowned actor, writer, and director, Alan Alda, bring his proven improv and communication methods to the world.
-Sarah is currently working toward her MBA.
+Sarah is also the Associate Producer of Alan’s podcast.

 Podcast & Video Producer